plumbwick3d/Wicked-Menu-for-RDR2/README.md

-# Wicked Menu for RDR2
+# Wicked Menu for RDR Online
 ***
 This menu REQUIRES Cheat Engine to run it.